FallenDeity/Rhythm/README.md

 > [!NOTE]
 > This process may require you to enable `Developer Mode` on your machine.
 You can enable `Developer Mode` by going to `Settings` > `Update & Security` > `For developers` and then selecting `Developer mode`.

+## Environment Setup

+You need a working oracle database to run the application.
+Replace `ORACLE_CONNECTION_STRING` in `DatabaseService.cs` with your connection string.
+Replace `SUPABASE_KEY` and `SUPAEBASE_URL` in `StorageService.cs` with your supabase key and url respectively.